smirfolio/MCP-tasksforge/README.md

 -   **State Persistence**: Tracks the implementation progress of user stories in a local `.mcp_history.md` file.
 -   **Local Caching**: Saves the fetched project context to `.mcp_project_context.md` on the first run to speed up subsequent sessions.
 -   **Organized Workflow**: All agent-related files (history, context, prompts) are stored neatly within a `workflow` directory inside your project.
--   **Secure**: Validates that it only operates within a valid Git repository, preventing accidental writes to other parts of your system, temporary token usage..

 ## How It Works